Free Trial

 Accuracy and Compliance

-E-invoicing improves accuracy because data is validated and structured.
-When invoices are correct at source, reporting becomes smoother.
+E invoicing improves accuracy because invoice data is validated and structured during entry.
+When invoices are correct at the source, the chances of errors in GST returns and financial reports are significantly reduced.

 Improved Reporting